suzuki-shunsuke/katacoda-scenarios/aqua-quick-start/install-only-link.md

 The command `aqua i` installs all tools at once.
 But when the option `-l` is set, `aqua i` creates only symbolic links in `~/.aqua/bin` and skips downloading and installing tools.

-Even if downloading and installing are skipped, you can execute the tool thanks for [Lazy Install](lazy-install).
+Even if downloading and installing are skipped, you can execute the tool thanks for `Lazy Install`.

 `tfmigrator -v`{{execute}}